 The allowed amount means most insurance companies severely undervalue out-of-network health services, and clients are stuck paying the difference between the actual cost and the allowed amount for their services.
 We’ve seen a wide variance in allowed amounts (from $60-$300), which means actual reimbursement varies significantly from client to client.

-For example, for a $190 Two Chairs appointment, if you have an allowed amount of $120 and a coinsurance rate of 30%, you are responsible for paying (30% of $120) + ($190-$120) = $106 per appointment after you’ve met your out-of-network deductible [see figure below].
-While insurance companies won’t disclose our client’s allowed amounts to us, we give our clients guidance on how ask for allowed amounts from their insurance companies, so we can help get the most accurate reimbursement quote possible.
+For example, for a $205 Two Chairs appointment, if you have an allowed amount of $120 and a coinsurance rate of 30%, you are responsible for paying (30% of $120) + ($205-$120) = $121 per appointment after you’ve met your out-of-network deductible [see figure below].
+While insurance companies won’t disclose our clients' allowed amounts to us, we give our clients guidance on how to ask for allowed amounts from their insurance companies, so we can help get the most accurate reimbursement quote possible.

 Unfortunately, reimbursement for out-of-network care is not instantaneous; clients must pay the full amount to their provider upfront, and then submit an insurance claim to get reimbursed, after the fact.

 Like understanding benefits, submitting insurance claims is another challenging aspect of out-of-network care.
 Insurance companies have different processes, forms, and addresses, making the process hard to navigate.
 Especially in times of emotional and mental strain, filling out claims paperwork and ensuring that they’re sent to the right place can be frustrating at best.
-To submit your claim, you need a superbill which is an itemized bill of given to you by your healthcare provider.
+To submit your claim, you need a superbill, which is an itemized receipt you receive after your appointments.

-Many out-of-network therapists will provide you with superbills for your appointments upon request, but at Two Chairs we take that service a step further.
+Many out-of-network therapists will provide you with superbills for your appointments upon request, but at Two Chairs we take that service a step further for our out-of-network clients.
 We know submitting insurance claims can be confusing, so we submit claims on your behalf to take the burden off you, so you can focus on your care.

 If you’re interested in learning more about your specific benefits or have questions about starting care at Two Chairs, you can schedule a call with us here.